ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-advanced-deployment.md

 8. In the **Certificate** field, upload the file that contains the **Peer or ordering service admin identity certificate**.
 9. In the **Private key** field, upload the file that contains the **Peer or ordering service admin identity private key**.
 10. Review the information on the Summary page and click **Add peer** or **Add ordering service**.
-11. After you have created the peer or ordering node, you can upload the orderer admin identity to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+11. After you have created the peer or ordering node, you can upload the orderer admin identity to the Fabric Operations Console.
 On the **Wallet** tab, click **Add identity**:
     - In the **Name** field, enter an identity name that is used for your reference only.
     - In the **Certificate** field, upload a file that contains the admin identity's signing certificate (in base64 or PEM format).
     - In the **Private Key** field, upload a file that contains the admin identity's private key (in base64 or PEM format).